Object-fabrication Targeted Attack for Object Detection: Experimental Results

 Following~\cite{cai}, we use the success rate (SR) to evaluate the performance of attack methods.
 It is defined as the percentage of successful attacks that the adversarial example obtained after training can precisely mislead the detector to predict the target object.
 Concretely, SR is calculated as,

-During the experiments, each sample of the 1000 source images will be attacked with the 8 selected target objects for MS COCO dataset and 6 target objects for BDD100K dataset individually, thus we present SR for each class in the following results.
+During the experiments, each sample of the 1000 victim images will be attacked with the 8 selected target objects for the MS COCO dataset and 6 target objects for the BDD100K dataset individually, thus we present SR for each class in the following results.